 The City of Denver uses the functional street classification system established by the U.S. Federal Highway Administration.
 Functional street classifications describe the purpose and character of the street network.
 Designations convey if streets have been designed to move traffic at certain speeds, provide access to property with some level of frequency and predictability, and are linked to surrounding land uses.
-Standard street function categories classify roads into three groups: arterial, collector, and local.
+Standard street function categories classify roads into three groups: local, collector and arterial.